divtum/divtum/README.md

 - Strengthening foundations in **data structures and algorithms** alongside hardware work.
 - Developing the design habits behind larger architecture projects: specifications first, small testable modules, and clear trade-offs.

-> The CPU, GPU, RISC-V, and embedded work below are a public roadmap.
-They are goals in development—not claims of completed projects.

 ## Engineering roadmap

 | Stage | Focus | Status |